 - 1. If God is Love and all powerful, how are Satan and the fallen angels able to continue their actions against us? - 2.
 How do angels help us in our journey towards perfection in Christ?
 How do demons take us away? - 3.
 Activity: Identify different instances where angels minister or interact with people of the Bible. - 4.
-Can you identify other instances of theophanies or christophanies in the Old Testament? - 5.
 Read and reflect on the Hymn of the Angels from Liliyo prayers.